Liver Transplant in India

 - Register with liver transplant hospital:

-After a thorough investigation and confirmation by a hepatologist (liver specialist), the patient has to get registered at a liver transplant hospital as a candidate for transplant.
+After a thorough evaluation and confirmation by a team of liver transplant surgeons and gastroenterologist, the patient has to get registered at a high-end tertiary care liver transplant hospital as a candidate for transplant.

 - Getting a donor liver:

 The next step is finding the right liver donor for the patient.
 If you receive a live donor whose medical specifications matches with the patient, the surgery can be planned within a stipulated time while in case of cadaveric/deceased liver donor, there would be a long wait of few months to get a matching liver.
 Often hospitals help the patient to get matching cadaveric donor or assist to connect with the organizations who work in finding the right organ donor.
-Once the donor liver is received the hospital immediately contacts the registered patient (recipient) for preoperative evaluation via series of tests (CT scan, MRI, ECG and cardiac function test, renal function test etc.)
+Once the donor liver is received the hospital immediately contacts the registered patient (recipient) for preoperative evaluation via series of tests (CT scan, MRI, blood tests with viral markers, and cardiac function test, etc.)

 - Undergoing liver transplant surgery: